-In 2005, the Board adopted a Director Stock Plan to provide certain non-employee directors of Spirit with the opportunity to acquire equity in the Company through grants of restricted shares of the Company s Class B Common stock.
-Similar to the Company s Executive Incentive Plan for executive officers, unless otherwise provided in the agreement covering the grant of shares under the Director Stock Plan, director recipients of restricted stock grants under the plan, as originally adopted, generally acquired an interest in these shares only upon certain liquidity events specified under the plan in which Onex liquidates a portion of their investment in the Company.
-If, upon such a liquidity event, the Onex entities have received a positive return on the portion of their investment in the Company that they have liquidated, recipients will receive an interest in a portion of restricted stock granted to them equal to the portion of Onex s investment liquidated in the liquidity event.
-In addition, the remainder of the non-vested stock vests on the first date on which (1) the directors are no longer subject to restrictions on transfer pursuant to a written agreement with the Company or the underwriter(s) of a public offering and (2) Onex has received a positive return on its investment, taking into account both amounts received by Onex on account of shares and the value of shares which Onex continues to hold.
-As a result of the Company s initial public offering, the directors acquired an interest in 100% of the Class B restricted shares granted to them under the Director Stock Plan, as originally adopted.
-On April 21, 2008, the Board amended the Director Stock Plan to allow for grants of restricted stock units, provide for the grants of restricted shares of the Company s Class A Common stock or restricted stock units to comprise one-half of each non-employee director s annual director fee and eliminate performance conditions in favor of a one-year service condition.
+In 2005, the Board adopted a Director Stock Plan to provide certain non-employee directors of the Company or Spirit AeroSystems, Inc. (Spirit), the Company s wholly-owned subsidiary and operating company, with the opportunity to acquire equity in the Company through grants of restricted shares of the Company s Class B Common stock.
+On April 21, 2008, the Board amended the Director Stock Plan to allow for grants of restricted stock units, provide for the grants of restricted shares of the Company s Class A Common stock or restricted stock units to comprise one-half of each non-employee director s annual director fee and provide for a one-year service vesting condition.
 Upon ceasing to serve as a director, a recipient will forfeit any restricted stock which was granted to him within the one year period prior to his ceasing to serve as a director and in which he has not before then acquired an interest.
-Former directors will also forfeit any restricted stock granted prior to the April 2008 amendment to the Director Stock Plan in which they have not acquired an interest within five years of ceasing to serve as a director.
-Under the plan since inception, the Company s and Spirit s non-employee directors have received grants of an aggregate of 390,000 shares of Class B restricted Common stock, 2,602 restricted stock units and 18,214 shares of Class A restricted Common stock.
+Under the plan since inception, the Company s and Spirit s non-employee directors have received grants of an aggregate of 390,000 shares of Class B restricted Common stock, 8,392 restricted stock units and 68,875 shares of Class A restricted Common stock.
 Because of his affiliation with Onex and the Company s management arrangements with Onex (see Certain Relationships and Related Transactions below), Mr. Wright received no restricted stock grants from the Company.

 Following a 2007 compensation review of non-management directors, the Compensation Committee determined that for 2008 and beyond, the Company should replace the initial private equity compensation arrangement and meeting attendance fees with arrangements appropriate for recruiting and retaining public company directors.
-The Compensation Committee reviewed benchmark Board compensation data from Towers Perrin (using a peer group established by revenue level), Heidrick & Struggles (S&P500), and Spirit s peer group of listed aerospace & defense companies at the 75th percentile level to account for growth projections, the international nature of Spirit s business, and the desire to maintain the high quality of board appointments.
+In 2009, the Compensation Committee reviewed benchmark Board compensation data from Towers Perrin, now doing business as Towers Watson (using a peer group established by revenue level), and Spirit s peer group of listed aerospace and defense companies and decided to set Company director compensation at the 75th percentile level to account for growth projections, the international nature of Spirit s business, and the desire to maintain the high quality of board appointments.